jayesh15111988/WeatherServiceDemo/README.md

-4. Temperature Forecast Details screen
+### 3. Temperature Forecast Details screen

 A screen that shows the current temperature and the temperatures for the next 7 days.
-This includes minimum, maximum, and average temperature
+This includes minimum, maximum, and average temperature.
+Alternatively, users can also switch between celsius/fahrenheit units

 ![Simulator Screenshot - iPhone 15 Pro - 2023-12-11 at 15 09 33](https://github.com/jayesh15111988/WeatherServiceDemo/assets/6687735/92875b25-6e52-4d9c-9709-d1d6b74cb803)